libretro/docs/docs/library/beetle_psx_hw.md

 Settings with (Restart) means that core has to be closed for the new setting to be applied on next launch.

-- **Renderer (restart)** [beetle_psx_hw_renderer] (**vulkan**/opengl/software)
+- **Renderer (restart)** [beetle_psx_hw_renderer] (hardware/software)

 	Choose which video renderer will be used.

 	Software is the most accurate renderer.
+However, it is also the most demanding renderer at higher resolutions than native.
+So in case you want to increase the internal resolution and you have a capable GPU, it's highly recommended you use the 'hardware' option instead.

 	The OpenGL and Vulkan renderers are less accurate at the moment but will enable and/or speedup enhancements like upscaling and texture filtering.

-	**The OpenGL and Vulkan renderers must be used with its corresponding video driver in RetroArch's Driver settings.**

-	- Renderer - vulkan
-	- RetroArch Video Driver - vulkan
-		- The vulkan renderer supports Slang shaders

-	- Renderer - opengl
-	- RetroArch Video driver - gl
-		- The opengl renderer supports GLSL shaders
+	By setting this to 'hardware',  depending on which video driver has been selected in RetroArch, it will automatically switch to either the OpenGL renderer or the Vulkan renderer.

+	Also important to keep in mind is shader support.
+The Vulkan renderer supports Slang shaders, while the OpenGL renderer supports GLSL shaders.

 - **Software framebuffer** [beetle_psx_hw_renderer_software_fb] (Off/**On**)